Mean field games master equations: from discrete to continuous state space: Introduction

 \subsection{Bibliographical comments}

 The first numerical schemes for mean field games were proposed in \cite{achdou2010mean,achdou2012mean,achdou2013mean}, based on finite difference numerical methods for PDEs.
-Several other methods have been studied: we mention \cite{benamou2015augmented,almulla2017two,briceno2018proximal,bertucci2020uzawa,CCD2019} for an incomplete list, and the recent surveys \cite{lauriere} and \cite{laurierebis} (this latter for methods based on machine learning).
+Several other methods have been studied: as an incomplete list, we mention \cite{benamou2015augmented} for an augmented Lagrangian method, \cite{almulla2017two} for gradient flow, \cite{briceno2018proximal} for a proximal method, \cite{bertucci2020uzawa} for the use of Uzawa's algorithm, \cite{CCD2019} for a probabilistic method based on the forward-backward system of SDEs, the survey \cite{laurierebis} for methods based on machine learning, and \cite{gomes_numerics} for a method for finite state mean field games; we mention also the recent survey \cite{lauriere}.
 The discretization we analyze in the paper has the advantage of being itself a mean field game, on a finite state space.
-The convergence of finite state MFG toward ones with continuous state space has been studied in \cite{haeedinkanloo}, in the case of deterministic dynamics without idiosyncratic or common noise.
-Their proof of convergence relies on probabilistic compactness arguments and on the probabilistic representation of the MFG.
+The convergence of discrete-time finite state MFG toward ones with continuous state space has been studied in \cite{haeedinkanloo}, in the case of deterministic dynamics without idiosyncratic or common noise.
+Their proof of convergence relies on probabilistic compactness and weak convergence arguments and on the probabilistic representation of the MFG.